 The Florida League of Cities would like to thank the North Carolina Civic Education Consortium for providing a template for this document.
 Additionally, the League would like to thank the following Florida governments for providing information on their youth councils: Dade City, West Palm Beach and Destin; and also Greene County, N.C.

-Second Annual Municipal Youth Council Video Competition
+Third Annual Municipal Youth Council Video Competition Winners

 The Florida League of Cities has announced the winners of the Third Annual Municipal Youth Council Video

 Competition.
-The goal of the program is to provide a way for Florida’s youth councils to showcase their ideas, creativity
+The goal of the program is to provide a way for Florida’s youth councils to showcase their